-Azure Migration Guide #1: Understand Your Business Case
+1. Understand Your Business Case for Azure Migration

 Below, we’ve outlined three steps and included some key aspects to consider:

-Before migrating to Azure, it’s important to map your on-premise data centre usage.
-You need to know how much actual usage your current environment is getting, and what is the level of demand your current system has, so you’ll be able to determine the size of Azure virtual machine you’ll need.
+Before migrating to Azure, it’s important to map your on-premise data center usage.
+You need to know how much actual usage your current environment is getting and what level of demand your current system has, so you’ll be able to determine the size of the Azure virtual machine you’ll need.

 When mapping out these financial models, consider the type of infrastructure you want to include, the licensing you’ll need for that, whether or not you require your environment to be scalable, and what current contracts you may have in place.

 3. Craft Your Azure Migration Plan